PRP Hair Restoration in Grants Pass, OR

 Low-level laser devices promote blood flow to the scalp, but results are subtle and may take many months.
 PRP injections offer a targeted and concentrated solution that works with your natural biology.

-Why Choose Southern Oregon Medical Aesthetics for PRP Hair Restoration in Grants Pass, OR
+Why Choose SOMA for PRP Hair Restoration in Grants Pass?

 Why Choose SOMA for PRP Hair Resotation in Grants Pass, OR